 - ½ cup ICY COLD water my tip in the Notes section below

-In the bowl of a standing mixer equipped with the paddle attachment, combine the 3 cups flour, 2 teaspoons salt and 2 teaspoons sugar.
+- In the bowl of a standing mixer equipped with the paddle attachment, combine the 3 cups flour, 1/2 teaspoon salt and 2 teaspoons sugar.
 Run the mixer paddle on low a few times just to combine them.

-Turn dough out onto a lightly floured surface, and form a tight ball.
+- Turn dough out onto a lightly floured surface, and form a tight ball.
 Flatten the ball slightly (this will make it easier to roll out and being in a circle shape helps the shape stay round when rolling the crust out) and tightly wrap with two layers of plastic wrap.
+NOTE: the dough can be divided and rolled into two balls, each wrapped separately if not making a double crust pie or two individual pies.
 Place in the freezer for 45-60 minutes*.